hammerheim-game/hammerheim-rules/8-scenarios.md

 _This scenario takes place in a part of Mordheim where the buildings are bursting with shards of wyrdstone and other wealth.
 Taking and holding these buildings means that your warband gains rich pickings.
-Unfortunately, your opponent has the same idea._
+Unfortunately, your opponents have the same idea._

 ##### Terrain
 The city is set up as normal with no special additional criteria.